chenghuiyu/MLNotes/README.md

 # MLNotes
-learning notes of Machine learning based on mathematic method
+learning notes of machine learning based on mathematic method